 Continue to mow your lawn weekly to every two weeks.
 Try letting your grass grow to 3 inches and cutting 1/3 of that each time.
 Towards the end of the season, you may want to lower your blade to get a close cut to allow more sun to get to the roots before the snow.
 Keep your blade sharpened to prevent tearing or fraying of the grass.

 Now is a great time to treat for weeds, insects and diseases.
 Applying an herbicide now for things like dandelions and other broadleaf weeds will help prevent their growth in the spring.
 Talk with an English Garden Pharmacy expert to get specific treatments for your yard.

 Grubs are a common insect problem in the fall.
 If you notice dead areas, or grass pulling up easily then grubs are most like the culprit.
-Use a product like Bayer 24-hour Grub Control or Grub Killer Plus to eliminate the problem now.
+Use a product like Bio-Advanced Season-long Grub Control or Grub Killer Plus to eliminate the problem now.

 Aerate and Seed:

 Fall is the ideal time to aerate the soil and seed your lawn.
 Aerating allows oxygen, water and fertilizer to easily reach the roots.

 When seeding your lawn, add a layer of organic matter like Garden Magic, Peat Humus or Peat Moss before spreading the seeds.
 Then spread seeds by hand or with a spreader.
 Add fertilizers and water your seeds 2 to 3 times daily until they are established or until the first frost.

 Doing a little prep work in the fall can help ensure that you have a beautiful lawn in the spring.

 Come by any English Gardens location and talk with an expert for more information.